grom72/pmdk/doc/libpmemobj/pmemobj_log_set_function.3.md

 # NOTE #

-The logging messages on the levels above the **PMEMOBJ_LOG_THRESHOLD** level won't trigger the logging function.
+The logging messages on the severity below the **PMEMOBJ_LOG_THRESHOLD** level won't trigger the logging function.

 The user defined function must be thread-safe.

-The library will call user defined function before returning from **pmemobj_log_set_function**() to deliver basic information about the library:
+The library will call user defined function before returning from **pmemobj_log_set_function**() to deliver basic information about the library as listed below:

  - "src version: 2.y.z"
  - "compiled with support for shutdown state"